alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 ## Run tests on a Continuous Integration Server

-1. Instrument your game build with AltTester Unity SDK from Unity or by [building from the command line](#build-games-from-the-command-line).
+1. Instrument your app build with AltTester Unity SDK from Unity or by [building from the command line](#build-games-from-the-command-line).
-2. Start the game build on a device.
+2. Start the app build on a device.
 3. Run your tests - see commands in the ["Run tests from the command line" section](#run-tests-from-the-command-line).

 An example CI configuration file can be viewed in the [GitLab repository](https://gitlab.com/altom/altunity/altunitytester/-/blob/master/.gitlab-ci.yml).